Skip to main content

 Competent authority

-The Supervisory Council for Legal Practice
+The Supervisory Authority for Legal Services

 P.O.
 Box 720 Sentrum,